AndrewRedican/mitsuketa/README.md

 Mitsuketa makes JavaScript easier by taking the hassle out of working with deeply nested data structures.
 Allows you to strict compare object, locate deeply nested entities, etc.

-## Last Release Notes
+## Lastest Release Notes

-*maxDepth* parameter is now supported for v1.1.x Features.
+1. *maxDepth* parameter is now supported for all functions.
+2. Now quality tests provide full coverage of this project.
+We intend it to keep it that way!
+3. Two new functions have been added that complements *maxDepth* parameter support.
+This will allow you do to more with it.
+See [*maxDepth*](https://github.com/AndrewRedican/mitsuketa/wiki/v1.3.x#maxdepth-identity--optionalmaxlayer-) and [*matchDepth*](https://github.com/AndrewRedican/mitsuketa/wiki/v1.3.x#matchdepth-collection--identity--optionalmaxdepth-).
+4. If you haven't checked it out already, you can learn more about how we [set up and execute tests](https://github.com/AndrewRedican/mitsuketa/wiki/How-to-Create-and-Run-Tests).

 ## Overview